nanakwafo/DEPLOY-A-WEB-SERVER-ON-AWS-WITH-TERRAFORM-IAC-/readme.md

 # DEPLOY A WEB SERVER ON AWS WITH TERRAFORM(IAC)

-This terraform file provision the below resources a web server on AWS
+This terraform file provision the below resources a web server on AWS.it helps to safely deploy infrastructure

 - VPC
 - Create Internet Gateway